Bensas/RustNESs/README.md

 # RustNESs
 NES emulator written in rust

-This is an absolute WiP, but it can be executed by simply running the `cargo run` command (Assumming that you have `rustup` installed.
+This is an absolute WiP, but it can be executed by simply running the `cargo run --release` command (Assumming that you have `rustup` installed.
 If not, you can [follow this tutorial](https://doc.rust-lang.org/book/ch01-01-installation.html#installation))

 ## Resources:
 - https://www.youtube.com/@javidx9